deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 > </details>

-> Table 5 presents human evaluation results on two datasets using VLM-WebSight, comparing the rankings of generated HTML code from four different techniques.
+> Table 6 shows the impact of intermediate errors during HTML code generation on the CW-SSIM score using the VLM-WebSight backbone.

 {{< table-caption >}}